dtinth/to.dt.in.th/README.md

 ## How it works

 A [TweetNaCl.js box](https://tweetnacl.js.org/#/box) is used to encrypt a message with a randomized public key and nonce.
-The result is then converted to hex with a defined symbol set.
+The resulting binary is then encoded using the [Braille Patterns Unicode block](https://en.wikipedia.org/wiki/Braille_Patterns).
 All source code is not minified and included within the repo (except the stylesheets).